 By: News On 6

-WASHINGTON (AP) _ Secretary of State Colin Powell and his top deputy have told the White House they will not serve a second term if President Bush is re-elected, it was reported Monday.
+WASHINGTON (AP) _ Secretary of State Colin Powell and his top deputy have told the White House they will not serve a second term if President Bush is re-elected, The Washington Post reported.

-Citing ``sources familiar with the conversation,'' the Post said in Monday's editions that Armitage recently told national security adviser Condoleezza Rice that he and Powell would leave on Jan.
+Citing ``sources familiar with the conversation,'' the paper said in a story for Monday's editions that Powell deputy Richard L. Armitage recently told national security adviser Condoleezza Rice that he and Powell will leave on Jan.
 21, 2005, the day after the next presidential inauguration.

 But the No. 2 spokesman at the State Department vigorously denied the story on Monday.

 ``There's no basis to the story at all,'' said Philip T. Reeker. ``There was no such conversation.
 It must be August.''

 The Post said Powell has indicated to associates that a promise to his wife, rather than any policy disagreements with others in the administration, is a key factor in his intention to serve only one term.

 Administration officials with possible knowledge of Powell's plans could not be reached Sunday evening, but it has been widely anticipated that he would serve only one term.